swissi2000/Centroid-ProbeApp/docs/ToolSetterMod1.md

 * G53 with selectable X and Y Position
 * No Move

 Note that *No Move* is also an option here.
-This option will just retract Z abobe the Fixed TT to the selected Z return position and can be used if a Dust Shoe needs to be installed before continuing.
+This option will just retract Z abobe the Fixed TT to the selected Z return position and can be used if a Dust Boot needs to be installed before continuing.

 ![](/images/pa083.PNG)